asheraryam/Godot-TextToSpeech/README.md

 - Move the textotospeech/GodotTextToSpeech.java to godot/platform/android/java/src/org/godotengine/godot

-- Import the texttest example project in Godot for a test run [ Not a great UI.
+- Import the texttest example project in Godot for a test run.
+Type the text in the text box and click the 'Speak' button.  [ Not a great UI.
 Just functionality demonstration ]

 **Note:** The texttospeech/android.jar is taken from  *android-sdk-linux/platforms/android-19*.
 You may choose to use any other api version.